REXPACO ASDI: Joint unmixing and deconvolution of the circumstellar environment by angular and spectral differential imaging: Results

-The shrinkage parameters $\rho_n^{\text{spat}}$ and $\rho_n^{\text{spec}}$ may have a significant impact on the statistical model.
-We monitor their values by displaying maps of the spatial and spectral shrinkage parameters in Fig.\ref{fig:shrinkmaps} for the dataset shown in Fig.\ref{fig:data}.
-Values of $\rho_n^{\text{spat}}$ and $\rho_n^{\text{spec}}$ remain small (below 0.13), which indicates a moderate bias toward 0.
-The spatial shrinkage is stronger at the borders of the field-of-view where there are fewer samples available due to the spectral scaling.
-Spectral shinkage is stronger for this dataset at some locations of the field-of-view which shows that setting a global shrinkage value for the whole field-of-view would be sub-optimal.
+The shrinkage parameters $\widetilde{\rho}_n^\spat$ and $\widetilde{\rho}_n^\spec$ can significantly influence the statistical model.
+We monitor their values by displaying maps of the spatial and spectral shrinkage parameters in Fig. \ref{fig:shrinkmaps} for the dataset shown in Fig. \ref{fig:data}.
+Values of $\widetilde{\rho}_n^\spat$ and $\widetilde{\rho}_n^\spec$ remain relatively low (below 0.13), suggesting a moderate bias towards zero and indicating that the off-diagonal sample covariances are only slightly attenuated by the shrinkage.
+Spectral shrinkage intensifies at the edges of the field of view, where fewer samples are available due to spectral scaling (i.e., $L_{\text{eff}} \le L$).
+Conversely, spatial shrinkage is stronger at some locations of the field of view for this dataset, illustrating that a uniform shrinkage value across the entire field of view would be sub-optimal.